adamsilver/fdpb/03-book-a-flight.md

 #### A Note On Iconography

-In “The Best Icon is a Text label”[^12], Thomas Byttebier explains explains that while there are some advantages and using iconography in-place of text, they have a tendency to confuse users because their meaning is unclear.
+In “The Best Icon is a Text label”[^12], Thomas Byttebier explains that while there are some advantages and using iconography in-place of text, they have a tendency to confuse users because their meaning is unclear.

 Icons have three advantages over text: